bhavesh-jadav/Power-BI-Theme-Generator/README.md

 # Power BI Theme Generator

-Power BI Theme Generator is a desktop tool which helps you generate themes from Power BI file.
+Power BI Theme Generator is a desktop tool which helps you generate Power BI theme files from Power BI file.
 It scans the Power BI file for visuals and it extracts all available properties of visuals such as colors, formatting etc. and shows it to user.
 Then user selects which visuals and properties they want to extract from Power BI file and Power BI Theme Generator will generate `.json ` theme file which can be imported in another Power BI files to get same look and feel.